-"Familiar with the laws which govern mental conditions, the fallen hosts ply all their specious arts to excite personal suspicions and animosities, and to create national resentments and bloody conflicts, their chief delight being to compass the destruction of peace and the banishment of concord from the earth, to embitter the poor children of sin and sorrow against each other, and turn our world into an arena of strife and crime." ----"Footprints of Angels in Fields of Revelation," page 22.

-13. What will be the final doom of Satan and his angels?

-"Then shall He say also unto them on the left hand, Depart from Me, ye cursed, into everlasting fire, prepared for the devil and his angels."
+- "Familiar with the laws which govern mental conditions, the fallen hosts ply all their specious arts to excite personal suspicions and animosities, and to create national resentments and bloody conflicts, their chief delight being to compass the destruction of peace and the banishment of concord from the earth, to embitter the poor children of sin and sorrow against each other, and turn our world into an arena of strife and crime."-Id., page 22. - 13.
+What will be the final doom of Satan and his angels? - "Then shall He say also unto them on the left hand, Depart from Me, ye cursed, into everlasting fire, prepared for the devil and his angels."
 Matt.
 25:41.
 "And the day that cometh shall burn them up, saith the Lord of hosts, that it shall leave them neither root nor branch."
 Mal.
 4:1.
 See Rev. 20:9.